 In most cases, insurance underwriters don’t even interact with potential customers IRL.

 In-person medical exams, however, are the norm during the life insurance underwriting process.
 Although certain insurers will offer no medical exam insurance, most of the time you’ll need to make a visit to a healthcare examiner or set up an in-home appointment.

 Sandy’s final speech endorsing Leland to the insurance company is convincing, moving even.
 But we hate to break it to you: insurance companies don’t care if you volunteer, rescue puppies, or recycle.

 Insurance is all about risk and assessing insurance risk is all about “the numbers.”
 So outside of the four factors we mentioned earlier (age, hobbies, gender and health), having a vegan diet or being a runner is not a guarantee that you will get the most competitive rates.

 However, if your application is declined by one insurance company, that’s not to say you won’t be able to find coverage from another.
 Every company weighs the risk factors differently.
 So if you have diabetes, for example, certain insurers won’t increase your rates dramatically due to your condition.

 Key person insurance provides a death benefit if an employee crucial to a business’ operations passes away.
 This type of insurance covers the costs of replacing that employee or any business lost as a result of their death.

 Someone must be key to the functioning of a business to be eligible for key person insurance.
-This includes owners, founders and CEOs (like Leland.)
+This includes owners, start-up founders and CEOs (like Leland.)
 If you already have personal life insurance, great!
 But that’s not enough to cover your “business cost” if you die.

 "Buy-sell policies are another great option for joint business partners who don't want their partner's surviving spouse having control of the business," adds Ford.
 "A buy-sell policy enables your business partner to use the death benefit to buy out the surviving spouse."